 Current students who previously received a merit-based scholarship from the department and wish to continue that award in the upcoming year should complete the Merit-Based Scholarship Application.
 Any renewals to previous recipients are made in the spring for the upcoming academic year and are contingent upon satisfactory academic performance and timely progress towards the degree.
-The Department requires a 200- to 300-word essay for renewals.
+The School requires a 200- to 300-word essay for renewals.

 Timing of Disbursements